Xavier Moon

-Xavier Moon (born January 2, 1995) is an American professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA), on a two-way contract with the Ontario Clippers of the NBA G League.
-Moon won CEBL Player of the Year three years in a row from 2019 to 2021 while playing for the Edmonton Stingers.
+Xavier Moon (born January 2, 1995) is an American professional basketball player for Zenit Saint Petersburg of the Russian VTB United League.
 He played college basketball for Northwest Florida State and Morehead State.
-He is the nephew of former NBA basketball player Jamario Moon.
+The nephew of former NBA basketball player Jamario Moon, he won CEBL Player of the Year three years in a row from 2019 to 2021 while playing for the Edmonton Stingers.

 High school career

 Moon grew up in Goodwater, Alabama and began playing organized basketball in seventh grade.
 He attended Central Coosa High School where he played on the junior varsity team as a freshman before playing three years on varsity.
 As a senior, he led Alabama in scoring with 35 points per game.
 In the tournament semifinal, he scored 48 points, followed by 50 points in the championship game.
 Moon earned Alabama Sports Writers Association All-State team honors and went to the Alabama-Mississippi All-Star game.
 Moon also played on the football team as a senior as a quarterback.
 He was lightly recruited, as Itawamba Community College was the first school to offer him a scholarship during his senior season, and Moon ended up signing with Northwest Florida State College.